ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 <a id="Results"></a>
 ## Results

-Explain the regression of the results obtained with the GUI to relate to the concentration of proteins in the sample.
+The initial plan involved fitting the segments of the signal with an exponential function after applying GFAP.
+The intention was to save the parameters of the exponential function for each segment and utilize them to train a Machine Learning model for predicting the concentration of the sample under examination.
+This approach required a substantial amount of data to be collected.
+Unfortunately, due to the challenges faced by the SenSwiss team in 2023, this data collection could not be accomplished.
+Nevertheless, the functions for fitting the exponential functions are stored in 'imgproc.py' and remain available for use by future teams.

+The classification of each sample (from Very Low to Very High Concentration) was hence computed by fitting two linear regression curves.

 <a id="Authors"></a>
 ## Authors